 In the U.S., there are airport lounges … and then there are Amex Centurion Lounges.
 It’s really that simple.

 American Express’s signature collection of airport lounges scattered across the U.S. (and increasingly abroad) put most other lounges to shame.
-With 13 U.S. locations (and one abroad) and counting, these lounges have set the bar high.
+With more than a dozen locations around the U.S. and abroad, these lounges have set the bar high.
 Each and every Centurion Lounge offers food curated by local celebrity chefs; free beer, high-end wine, and cocktails; and even spa services in some locations.
 There’s comfortable seating, power outlets, quiet spaces to work, and more.

-Critically, Amex Centurion lounges can only be accessed by Platinum Card® from American Express, Business Platinum Card® from American Express, and Delta SkyMiles® Reserve American Express cardholders.
+Amex Centurion lounges can only be accessed by cardholders with either the Platinum Card® from American Express or Business Platinum Card® from American Express – though Delta SkyMiles® Reserve American Express cardholders can get in if they’re flying Delta that day.

-After paying the annual fee of $695 for the Platinum Card (see rates & fees), or the $550 annual fee for the Delta Reserve Card (see rates & fees), or $595 on the Business Platinum Card (see rates & fees), you can use your card to get into these lounges free.
-You can also bring up to two guests free – at least until 2023 when Amex will clamp down on free guest access and start charging $50 a piece for guests over the age of 18, and $30 for guest under the age of 18.
+After paying the annual fee of $695 for the Platinum Card (see rates & fees), or the $550 annual fee for the Delta Reserve Card (see rates & fees), or $595 ($695 if the application is received on or after 1/13/22) on the Business Platinum Card (see rates & fees), you can use your card to get into these lounges free.
+You can also bring up to two guests free – at least until February 2023 when Amex will clamp down on free guest access and start charging $50 each for guests over the age of 18, and $30 for guests under the age of 18.
 Guests two years of age and younger will be complimentary.

-There are currently Centurion lounges in Seattle (SEA), Dallas-Fort Worth (DFW), San Francisco (SFO), Las Vegas (LAS), Houston (IAH), Miami (MIA), Philadelphia (PHL), New York City-LaGuardia (LGA), New York City (JFK), Hong Kong (HKG), Denver (DEN), Phoenix (PHX), Charlotte (CLT), and Los Angeles (LAX).
-New locations are underway in Washington, D.C.-Reagan (DCA) and London-Heathrow (LHR).
+There are currently Centurion lounges in Seattle (SEA), Dallas-Fort Worth (DFW), San Francisco (SFO), Las Vegas (LAS), Houston (IAH), Miami (MIA), Philadelphia (PHL), New York City-LaGuardia (LGA), New York City (JFK), Hong Kong (HKG), Denver (DEN), Phoenix (PHX), Charlotte (CLT), and Los Angeles (LAX), and London-Heathrow (LHR).
+New locations are underway in Washington, D.C.-Reagan (DCA) and Atlanta (ATL).

 Priority Pass Select Airport Lounge Access